FK-code/Classroom-Attendance/README.md

 # Classroom-Attendance

-This is a andriod app that one can use to record attendance in.
+This is a android app that one can use to record attendance in.

 This app has backend on Google Firebase Cloud Service.
 Authentication and data storage is done on Firebase cloud.